jmgirard/circumplex/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 1 note

+* New submission

-* New submission, Package was archived on CRAN
+Package was archived on CRAN

 ## Downstream dependencies
 There are currently no downstream dependencies for this package